Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/initialize-the-sdk.md

 {% tab title="React Native" %}
 ### Javascript

-> Note: It is recommended to initialize the SDK via native code inside your AppDelegate and MainApplication in iOS and Android respectively.
-However, you can still initialize the SDK in Javascript.
+> Tip: We recommend that you initialize the SDK via native code in your `AppDelegate` and `MainApplication` in iOS and Android, respectively.
+You can still initialize the SDK in Javascript.

 ```jsx
 import {ACPCore, ACPLifecycle, ACPIdentity, ACPSignal, ACPMobileLogLevel} from '@adobe/react-native-acpcore';